hartwigmedical/hmftools/sage/README2.md

 RAD\[0,1\] | Raw Allelic Depth \[Ref,Alt\]
 RABQ\[0,1\] | Raw Allelic Base Quality \[Ref,Alt\]

-Note that these values do NOT contribute to the AD, DP, QUAL or AF fields.
+Note that these raw depth values do NOT contribute to the AD, DP, QUAL or AF fields.
 These are calculated in the second pass.

 ## 2. Tumor Counts and Quality